samuelgozi/firebase-firestore-lite/README.md

 `samuel` points to a document because the path we used to create it was a path to a document.

-BTW, We can also create a reference to the root of the database(which technically is a document):
+We can also create a reference to the root of the database:

 ```js
 const root = db.ref('/');